 How NCD-RisC functions

 NCD-RisC is coordinated by the WHO Collaborating Centre on NCD Surveillance and Epidemiology at Imperial College London, and by its Director, Professor Majid Ezzati.
 NCD-RisC members are researchers and practitioners from a variety of fields and disciplines who re-analyse specific population-based data that are eventually included in the Collaboration’s pooling analyses.
-They come from all regions of the world, and are indicated on the map below by country of their primary institution (click on a dark blue coloured country to display a list of members below the map).
+They come from all regions of the world, and are indicated on the map below by country of their primary institution.
 To join NCD-RisC, please send an e-mail to firstname.lastname@example.org with a brief description of the population-based data that you propose to re-analyse.